Gaspar-Cdv/JS-Scroll-Reveal/README.md

 ### Trigger of the animation

 When you scroll down, the animation will start when the element is half visible on the viewport.
 You can change it using sr-trigger.
-The value can be a number : it will **correspondre** to the distance between the top of the element and the bottom of the screen.
+The value can be a number : it will correspond to the distance between the top of the element and the bottom of the screen.
 If you want the element to be totally visible before launch the animation, use `sr-trigger-height`.

 	<div class='sr-slide-left sr-trigger-50'></div>
 	<div class='sr-slide-left sr-trigger-height'></div>